microsoft/FluidFramework/docs/content/docs/deep/componets.md

 ## Containers

-We expect most Fluid applications to to operate on a single container at a time, ans store all their persisted content in that container.
+We expect most Fluid applications to operate on a single container at a time and store all their persisted content in that container.
 It is however possible to use multiple containers, and some use-cases may require it.
 Specifically data which require different permissions, or to be stored in different locations, has to be split into separate containers.